 3. Use provocative language

-This can be language you would normally not use.
+This can be a language you would normally not use.
 This F&*&ing Sh&t can work (if used as an emphasis)!
-I would recommend to make sure you are not overly offending your audience with your language.
-I would probably not have recommended to use this with my grandmother who was a really grand old lady.
+I would recommend making sure you are not overly offending your audience with your language.
+I would probably not have recommended using this with my grandmother who was a really grand old lady.